top of page

 20250425_1140_ASL Compare Sign_remix_01jsq3yb2gfjqrk0qgr9cqaps1.png

-For IEPs, annual goals must be measured and progress must be tracked.
+For IEPs, annual goals must be measured, and progress must be tracked.
 IEPs must also state the present level of skills and performance at the time the plan is written.
 504 plans don't have the same requirement as they usually don't track progress or annual goals.
-This creates a difference in the way that the plans are created and executed (Understood, 2023).
-This informs my work as a school interpreter because it gives me an awareness of the different requirements for each plan so I can better understand my role.
+This difference affects how each plan is created and implemented (Rawe, 2024).
+Understanding these differences helps clarify my role as a school interpreter.
 For example, in working with a student with an IEP, I may be asked to assist in tracking progress on specific goals.
-With a 504 plan, that is likely not required.
-Additionally, understanding this difference allows me to be a better and more informed team member.
-I can participate in the education of students who have each of these plans and understand what my requirements are as a member of the educational team.
+With a 504 plan, that is unlikely to be required.
+This understanding allows me to participate effectively as a member of the educational team across both plans.

 #2: General Education or Special Education?

-An IEP is for students who have disabilities and have needs that require special education outside of the general education classroom.
-This includes providing any services and special instruction needed to provide the student with support and access to their education.
-A 504 plan's goal is to provide support and accommodation for students with disabilities so that they can continue to learn alongside their peers in general education classrooms.
-Of course, a student with an IEP can still be in general education classrooms with their peers, but a student on a 504 plan would not be provided specialized instruction outside of the general education classroom (Understood, 2023).
-This informs my work as the interpreter because depending on which plan a student is on and the information in said plan, I can gauge the kind of support the student will need.
+An IEP is for students with disabilities who require specialized instruction or services beyond what is typically provided in general education.
+This includes providing any services and special instruction needed to support the student and ensure access to their education.
+A 504 plan's goal is to provide support and accommodations for students with disabilities so they can continue learning alongside their peers in general education classrooms.
+Of course, a student with an IEP can still be in general education classrooms with their peers, but a student on a 504 plan would not receive specialized instruction outside the general education classroom (Rawe, 2024).
+This distinction informs my work as an interpreter, as the type of plan and its contents shape the kind of support a student may need.
 I would need to approach interpreting for a student on an IEP with a learning disability differently than I would if I were working with a student on a 504 plan with needs for additional time when completing work.

 #3: Plan Construction